 Knowing the reading and comprehension level of the target audience informs the tone and language complexity used when translating scientific or technical knowledge content.
 Sometimes, it might be necessary to use graphics in illustrating texts and ensuring the users understand the content well.

 Ensure you define what the translation should accomplish.
 For instance, if you’re translating content to promote the brand, inform the translator so that they use language appropriate to the target market.
 Determine how critical the translation is and how frequently the document will be read.
 Most people usually avoid lengthy texts.
 So, take this into account when translating technical documents.

 Why Use a Technical Translator?

-Besides requiring a skilled and experienced translator for a specific language pair, technical content is a harder nut to crack and requires complex multitasking on various levels of translating.
+Besides requiring a skilled and experienced translator for a distinct language pair, technical translation is harder to decipher and demands intricate multitasking on multiple levels of translating.

-Hiring professional technical translation experts is the only option when it comes to translating volumes of technical content.
-Other than translation skills, a translator must also be knowledgeable in the relevant technical field, whether that be software engineering, mechanics, or various types of scientific fields.
-Translators who provide technical translation services understand exactly what it takes to ensure accurate translation of technical materials using the required terminology and abbreviations.
+Hiring professional technical translation experts is the only option when translating volumes of technical content.
+Besides boasting excellent translation skills, the translator must have specific knowledge in the applicable subject matter, whether software engineering, mechanics, or various scientific fields.
+Translators who provide technical translation services understand exactly what the technical expertise it takes to ensure accurate translation of technical materials using the required terminology and abbreviations.

-If a translating project requires specific jargon, you can trust a technical translator to get the job done to perfection.
-Not only will a technical translator hit the mark on the specific glossary of terms, but they will also add more value to the outcome.
+Assuming the technical translation requires the project has to make use of specific jargon, you can count on a technical translator to get it right.
+Not only will a technical translator hit the mark on the detailed glossary of terms, but they will also add more value to the outcome.

-BLEND has certified technical translators available in any language pair to complete your next project.
-Smaller, straightforward, or personal projects can be submitted through BLEND Express, while more complex technical localization needs can be addressed by talking to our sales team.
+BLEND has accredited technical translators for any language pair to complete your next project successfully.
+You can submit smaller, more straightforward, or personal projects through BLEND Express, but if you have more complex technical content that needs localization, contact our sales team.